The 10 Most Effective Thigh Workout Moves of All Time

-Right up there with the belly, the thighs are an area of the body that many people love to target in the gym.
-If it's a thigh "slimming" workout you're after though, there's a catch: You can't spot reduce (heard that before?), you can develop more lean muscle in a targeted area.
-When combined with a healthy diet and overall fat loss, these 10 thigh workout moves can help you build a strong lower body.
+Right up there with getting six-pack abs, the thighs are an area of the body that many people love to target in the gym.
+If it's a thigh "slimming" workout you're after though, there's a catch: You can't spot reduce.
+What you can do is develop more lean muscle in a targeted area.
+When combined with a healthy diet and overall fat-loss, these 10 thigh workout moves can help you build a strong lower body.
 (Related: A Love Letter to My Thighs)

 Side Lunge Sweep